heedy/connectordb-desktop/README.md

 pip install subprocess32
 ```

 ...and you are done.
-You can check if it is working by double clicking on `laptoplogger.py`.
+You can check if it is working by double clicking on `laptoplogger.py`, which is the main startup file.

 With a manual install, you will have to figure out how to auto-run on start.